madsrumlenordstrom/musvit/README.md

 This will take some time but will generate the bitstream required for programming the FPGA.

-When the bitstream has been generated plug in your Basys3 with a USB cable and run:
+When the bitstream has been generated plug in your Basys 3 with a USB cable and run:
 ```shell
 make program
 ```